NaanProphet/launchpad-shruti-practice/README.md

 As noted above in the [Crash Course](#crash-course-on-22-shrutis) section, the two branches of 10 notes are derived from upward perfect fifths (Pancham) and downard perfect fourths (Madhyam).
 These relationships can be visualized using the Launchpad's colors.

 Starting on Shadaj (the white color), moving ↙️ yields the Pancham branch (ang); moving ↗️ yields the Madhyam branch.
-The following tables maps these shrutis to their Western names assuming the key of C. Notice that all Pancham-derived notes are the higher frequency "2" variants, whereas all Madhyam-derived ones are lower "1" variants.
+The following tables map these shrutis to their Western names assuming the key of C. Notice that all Pancham-derived notes are the higher frequency "2" variants, whereas all Madhyam-derived ones are lower "1" variants.
+See [above](#definition) for their exact ratios.

 #### Perfect Fifths / Pancham branch - colored notes